Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Generating an SBOM in SPDX format

-If the use case requires an SBOM in SPDX format, Syft has you covered.
+If your use-case requires an SBOM in SPDX format, Syft has you covered.
 SPDX has been around the longest of all the formats mentioned here.
 There are multiple variants of SPDX.
-Syft supports SPDX Tag-value (spdx-tag-value) and SPDX JSON (spdx-json).
+Syft supports SPDX Tag-Value (spdx-tag-value) and SPDX JSON (spdx-json).
 For SPDX JSON, simply add the -o spdx-json argument.
-For example, running this against a docker image, again using the latest Alpine:
+For example, run:

 syft alpine:latest -o spdx-json